Melpar: History

-Melpar continued its work on military and space applications such as radar, communications, and electronic counter measure systems as well as airborne and ground intelligence systems.
+Melpar continued its work on military and space applications such as radar, communications, and electronic countermeasure systems as well as airborne and ground intelligence systems.
 Devices to detect lethal chemical and biological agents were developed.
-The company participated in early unmanned (Vanguard and Explorer) and manned space programs (Mercury and Apollo), providing antennas and semidried food for lunar missions.
-A quarantine facility was produced to insure the astronauts had not brought any contamination from the moon.
+The company participated in early uncrewed (Vanguard and Explorer) and crewed space programs (Mercury and Apollo), providing antennas and semi-dried food for lunar missions.
+A quarantine facility was produced to insure the astronauts had not brought any contamination from the Moon.

 Melpar also produced more than a dozen flight simulators, including many for the Air Force's century series fighters and helicopter systems for the Navy.
 These simulators enabled more realistic and demanding training, saving pilots' lives and reducing fuel consumption during the 1970s energy crisis.

 A company newspaper editorial in 1957 stated, "We have sought the breeder job, the line of inquiry promising to expand a general field of engineering endeavor or open a new one."

 However, in the mid-1960s Melpar's research, engineering and production began to decline.
 The government's budget priorities changed, with emphasis placed on solving the nation's social problems.
-The human spaceflight program had few follow-on missions after landing a man on the moon.
+The human spaceflight program had few follow-on missions after landing a man on the Moon.
 The military's budget was heavily dedicated to the Vietnam War.
 These budget trends reduced Melpar's programs.

 Other factors contributed to the business decline.
 The government did not award follow-on manufacturing contracts, so layoffs of production workers took place.
 The American Standard Companies, bought the Westinghouse Air Brake Company, and immediately began to sell off the assets.
 Melpar's research programs were diverse, unprofitable, and had uncertain business prospects.

 Some unfavorable publicity contributed to Melpar's misfortunes.
 In 1963 Bobby Baker was Secretary for the Majority Democratic caucus in the US Senate, and closely linked to Lyndon B. Johnson - he held perhaps the most powerful nonelected position in Congress.
 A Melpar vending machine contractor filed a lawsuit against Baker, accusing him of influence peddling to switch the contract to a competitor, with which he had financial ties.
 Within a few days Baker resigned his position.
 For almost two years there were headlines and congressional investigations into Baker's business deals and questionable relationships.
 Melpar's top management was called to testify before the Senate Rules committee, although ultimately the Melpar incident was settled out of court.
 Even so, the situation demoralized employees, did not enhance the company's ability to win new Government contracts, and changes in company management soon took place.